mhydara0624/WhacAMole/README.md

 <details>
 <summary> Start Page </summary>
 <li>The start page was the first part I completed and was essentially an html page linked to the game page via the start game button.
 In addition to that I also added instructions to the game.
 The first page is when you are exposed to the special game font I found called 'Press Start 2p'.
 Addtional features added include the bounce animation feature to make the game more lively.
+I also used an audio tag to autoplay some theme music for the song.
 </details>